nikita0527/techfolios.github.io/userguide.md

 For a complete list of available icons, see the [Semantic UI Icon Documentation](http://semantic-ui.com/elements/icon.html).

-#### Grouped images

-The [Micromouse Project Page](http://techfolios.github.io/template/projects/micromouse) illustrates a simple way to provide a group of images with similar formatting.
+**Groups of images.** The [Micromouse Project Page](http://techfolios.github.io/template/projects/micromouse) illustrates a simple way to provide a group of images with similar formatting.
 In this case, all the images have the same size and rounded corners.
 Here's the code that produced that format:

 ```
 <div class="ui small rounded images">